I think that budgies are fun pets and great company. I'm happy to share what I've learned about caring for these mischievous birds.

 How to Ensure You Are Buying a Young Budgie

-If you want to ensure that the breeder or pet shop is selling you a baby budgie rather than a fully grown adult you need to ensure:
+If you want to ensure that the breeder or pet shop is selling you a baby budgie rather than a fully grown adult, you need to check that the following things are true:

 - The barring on the head extends all the way down to the cere (waxy covering at the base of the upper beak).